ILLIXR/ILLIXR/docs/writing_your_plugin.md

 5. Finally, run ILLIXR with your new plugin with the following command: `./runner.sh configs/native.yaml`

 6. This is all that is required to be a plugin which can be loaded by Spindle in the ILLIXR runtime.
-Reading and writing from Phonebook and Switchboard optional, but nearly every plugin does it.
+Reading and writing from Phonebook and Switchboard is optional, but nearly every plugin does it.
 See `default_plugins.md` for more details.

    First, we can query the [`phonebook`][2] to get various services including [`switchboard`][5].
 Then we